 When it comes to disinfecting your kitchen, you can never be too safe.
-From the looks of things, we might experience the discomfort of taking additional steps moving well into the future.
+We might experience the discomfort of taking additional steps moving well into the future from the looks of things.
 Either way, cleaning and disinfecting our homes prevents unnecessary exposure to germs and protects our family and ourselves!

 Do you have any tips for disinfecting your kitchen you would like to share?
 If so, please let us know!